-- 1. The parties and their representatives have the right to learn about and, at their own expense, to get copies of the documentation submitted to the judicial secretariat. - 2.
-The court may permit anyone to learn about the content of the judicial file and obtain at his own expense copies of the acts, if he shows that he has a lawful interest or important reasons and if this is not in violation of the rights and interests protected by law of the parties in the proceeding. - 3.
-The court may refuse a request submitted according to point 2 of this article in cases when the judicial examination might be conducted behind closed doors.

-4. Notwithstanding the conditions of prohibition defined in points 2 and 3 of this article, the court may permit knowledge of the acts and the taking of copies in the case of a request submitted by a person in the exercise of his state duty and who shows a lawful interest in receiving the data.
+- 1. The parties and their representatives have the right to get acquainted with and, at their own expense, get copies of the documentation submitted to the judicial secretariat. - 2.
+The court may permit anyone to get acquainted with the content of the judicial file and obtain at his own expense copies of the acts, if he shows that he has a lawful interest or important reasons and if this is not in violation of the rights and interests protected by law of the parties in the proceeding. - 3.
+The court may refuse a request submitted according to point 2 of this article in cases when the judicial examination might be conducted behind closed doors. - 4.
+Notwithstanding the conditions of prohibition defined in points 2 and 3 of this article, the court may permit a person to get acquainted with the acts and take copies in case of a request submitted by the person in the exercise of his state duty and who shows a lawful interest in receiving the data.
 In this case, the court instructs and warns the person of the disciplinary or criminal responsibility that he bears.